-The flammable proprierties of the solvents and the high temperatures, can create dangerous risks of explosion.
-In order to avoid these dangerous conditions, the concentration must be checked by a LEL monitoring system and kept below the limit of explosion.
+The flammable proprierties of the solvents and the high temperatures can create dangerous risks of explosion.
+In order to avoid these conditions, the concentration must be checked by a LEL monitoring system and kept below the limit of explosion.

 Infrared (IR) LEL Monitoring Systems.
 The sample gas passes through a measurement cell (optical path).The infrared light emitted is absorbed by the sample gas and then it gets caught by a receiver.
-The intensity, between the Infrared light emitted by the source and the Infrared light caught by the receiver, is directly proportional to the solvent concentration inside the sample gas analyzed.
-Our Infrared sensors are the only sensors on the market, factory calibrated.
-They are completely calibration free and they don’t require any further in-field recalibration during their entire life cycle (15 years).
+The intensity difference, between the Infrared light emitted by the source and the Infrared light caught by the receiver, is directly proportional to the solvent concentration inside the sample gas analyzed.
+Our Infrared sensors are the only sensors completely calibration free and they don’t require any further in-field recalibration during their entire life cycle.

 Flame Ionization Detector (FID) LEL Monitoring Systems.
-Through the combustion of the flame between clean air, hydrogen and sample gas, the FID is able to create hydrocarbon’s ions.
-These ions are captured by a small metallic web, located around the flame, and they induce a current.
-This current is directly proportioned to the solvent concentration inside the sample gas analyzed.
-The Flame Ionization Detector (FID) is considered the fastest, more precise and more reliable sensor on the market, in the pharmaceutical, tobacco, food packaging and especially converting.
+Through the combustion of the flame between clean air, hydrogen and sample gas, the FID create hydrocarbons ions.
+These ions are captured by a small metallic web located around the flame inducing a electrical current.
+This electrical current is directly proportional to the idrocarbons concentration inside the sample gas.
+The Flame Ionization Detector (FID) is considered the fastest, more precise and more reliable sensor on the market.

 Automatic Air Recirculation Control Systems.
-Through our LEL monitoring systems and our the Automatic Air Recirculation Control Systems, we are able to recycle up to 90% of the hot air in discharge; as a result, the recycling of this hot air, allows profitable energy savings and the air flow reduction allows downsizing on air treatment plants.
+Through our LEL monitoring systems and our the Automatic Air Recirculation Control Systems, we are able to recycle up to 90% of the hot air in discharge.
+The recycling of this hot air reduce the air flow allowing profitable energy savings and the downsizing of air treatment plants.